Why Become a Nurse? 7 Benefits of a Career in Nursing

 • Oncology nurse

 With a national nursing shortage, RNs are in high demand.
-According to the U.S. Bureau of Labor Statistics (BLS), national registered nurse employment is on track to grow 6% between 2023 and 2033.
-Growth is expected to be even faster in New York, at 26%, with the NY-NJ-PA Metro area leading the nation in current nursing employment.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth rate for RNs is 5% from 2024 to 2034, faster than average.
+Growth is expected to be even faster in the New York-New Jersey-Pennsylvania Metro area, at 26%.

 Why become a nurse?
 Career advancement opportunities are among the many compelling reasons to become a nurse.
-The field offers many advancement pathways you can pursue, from leadership opportunities, such as becoming a nurse manager, to specializations, such as becoming an Advanced Practice Registered Nurse (APRN).
+The field offers many advancement pathways you can pursue.
+If you’re interested in a career away from the bedside, for example, you might pursue opportunities in nursing management, administration, education, or research.

 • Four 12-hour shifts followed by four days off

-Nurses can work full-time, part-time, and per diem, meaning they are scheduled to work as needed.
-They can also work day, evening, and night shifts.
+Nurses can work full-time, part-time, or per diem, meaning they are scheduled to work as needed.
+They may work day, evening, or night shifts.

-At the University of Mount Saint Vincent, we instill a spirit of service and leadership in our nursing education, ensuring our students graduate ready to give back to their communities and become compassionate and skilled nurses.
+At Mount Saint Vincent, we instill a spirit of service and leadership in our nursing education, ensuring our students graduate ready to give back to their communities and become compassionate, skilled nurses.

-Discover Your Purpose in Healthcare in Nursing School
+Discover Your Purpose in Healthcare Through Nursing School

-While it is essential to know how to answer, “Why nursing?” before enrolling in nursing school, remember that school is a time to explore and learn.
-As a nursing student, you will have plenty of opportunities to explore nursing and discover reasons for becoming a nurse you might not have considered.
+While it’s essential to understand your motivation before enrolling in nursing school, remember that school is a time to explore and learn.
+As a nursing student, you will have many opportunities to discover the benefits of nursing.

-At the University of Mount Saint Vincent, our ABSN program strives to graduate practice-ready nurses who are committed to providing compassionate and dignified patient care.
-Our nursing coursework establishes core nursing and science concepts on which students build key skills.
+Our ABSN program strives to graduate practice-ready nurses who provide dignified patient care.
+Our nursing coursework teaches core evidence-based nursing practices.

-Nursing is a career that can grow with you.
-What you imagine for yourself at the start of nursing school can change by the end.
-Regardless of where your plans take you, the University of Mount Saint Vincent will support you throughout your journey, from our admission counselors guiding you through the admission process to our talented faculty providing academic guidance.
+When you’re ready to experience the benefits of nursing, the University of Mount Saint Vincent will support you throughout your journey, from our admission counselors guiding you through the admission process to our talented faculty providing academic guidance.
+You’ll enjoy small class sizes, a personalized learning experience, and an inclusive learning community that champions your success.